Foods to Eat & Avoid To Beat Your PCOD Blues

 Exercise: Your best option when teamed with the right diet

 While diet can work wonders for your PCOD, the results are exponentially better when teamed with exercise.
-In most people, insulin resistance is often triggered because of sedentary habits which lead to obesity.
+In most people, high levels of the hormone that lowers sugars is often triggered because of sedentary habits which lead to obesity.
 Doctors recommend losing 10% of the bodyweight to see changes in PCOD patients.
 When left untreated, PCOD leads to infertility due to ovulation issues.
 Losing 10% of the weight can help in restoring ovulation without medical intervention.
 In fact, unless the patient is anxious to conceive or has a low ovarian reserve, doctors recommend diet, exercise, and certain meds to help the patient lose weight and gain control over their body’s hormones.
 Make up an exercise schedule, follow it diligently along with your diet chart and you are sure to experience positive changes.

 Outlook for women with PCOD